 Norwegian authorities must ensure that actions to combat trafficking will not cause the human rights of vulnerable groups to be breached, especially the human rights of victims of trafficking, persons who sell sex, migrants, refugees and asylum seekers.

 Amnesty also asks that the police immediately cease the use of “stress methods” against people who sell sex in Norway.

 - The report on sex workers living in Norway is part of a series of research reports where Amnesty International has documented human rights abuses such as sex workers experience in four countries.
-The reports also look at how laws sex work and law enforcement affect sex worker’s human rights.
+The reports also looks at how sex work laws and law enforcement affect sex workers’ human rights.